xseignard/cordovarduino/README.md

 Apart from that, `serial.writeHex` works the same way as `serial.write` does.

+You can now also use `serial.writeByteArray` to send Uint8Array for use with things like SLIPSerial and OSC.

 Register a callback that will be invoked when the driver reads incoming data from your serial device.
 The success callback function will recieve an ArrayBuffer filled with the data read from serial:
 ```js
 serial.registerReadCallback(